FUH22860/OneForAll/README.md

 ### Pull Request

-Before uploading your PR, run test one last time to check if there are any errors.
-If it has no errors, commit and then push it!
+Before uploading your PR, test one last time to check if there are any errors.
+If there are no errors, commit and then push to `main`!

 ## 📜 License

-This software is licensed under the [GNU GPLv3](https://github.com/FUH22860/OneForAll/LICENSE.md).
+This software is licensed under the [GNU GPLv3](LICENSE.md) license.